cs-4241-2023/a3-persistence/README.md

 **Repetition**: I maintained consistency throughout the site using repeated design elements.
 A consistent color palette, typography, and button styles create a cohesive visual identity.

 **Alignment**: I aligned elements such as headers, forms, and buttons to maintain a clean, consistent, and structured layout.
 I used left alignment predominantly for readability and a professional appearance.
-All of these choices played a crucial role in organizing information and enhancing contrast.
+All of these choices played a vital role in organizing information and enhancing contrast.

 **Proximity**: I used proximity to group related elements and organize visual information logically.
-For instance, I placed form fields and their labels closely together, and grouped navigation links together in the header, improving user comprehension and navigation efficiency.
+For example, I positioned form fields and their labels close to each other and grouped navigation links in the header, improving user comprehension and navigation efficiency.